 THC cartridges have surged in popularity because it allows people to get high in public discreetly and on the go.

 The popularity of prefilled THC oil cartridges also skyrocketed in the black market.
 You can see the proof of this statement on Instagram with over 10,000 mentions of the hashtag #cerealcarts.
 Scrolling down these posts will reveal other similar prefilled 510 cartridges we already reviewed before such as Dank Vapes, Mario carts, and Supreme Carts.
-There is speculation that @Dankwoods produce all of these vape cartridges.
-The official Cereal Carts Instagram (@cerealcarts) page currently has 43,700 followers.
+There is speculation that @Dankwoods is the company behind these carts.
+The official Cereal Carts Instagram (@cerealcarts) page currently has 46,500 followers.
+They only follow three accounts, Dankwoods, Dank Vapes (new account @dankvapesla) and Dank Busta.

 These unregulated THC cartridges are not known for being clean from pesticides.
 If you search lab results of these brands online, you will soon find out that most of these unregulated carts tested positive for pesticides and other unwanted substances.
 These carts also lie about the THC content inside of the distillate oil.
 It’s mostly cut with terpenes that provides a lot of flavor in exchange for diluting the THC content.